Reclaiming the Klamath

 But in recent decades, the river’s salmon population has plummeted.

-For the past two years, there were so few salmon in the river that they weren’t served at the annual Klamath Salmon Festival.
+For two years, there were so few salmon in the river that they weren’t served at the annual Klamath Salmon Festival.

 Ta-tes had spent the better part of this July morning casting his net into the water and guiding it down the river without so much as a bump.